 What Is Implantation?

-Implantation (of the human embryo) is the attachment of the fertilized egg (the blastocyst) to the lining of the uterus to grow and develop.
-It is an entirely natural process that happens a week after ovulation and is an early stage of pregnancy.
+Implantation (of the human embryo) is the attachment of the fertilized egg (the blastocyst) to the lining of the uterus.
+It is an entirely natural process and an early stage of pregnancy that happens a week after ovulation (1).

 When Does Implantation Occur?